Understanding Blockchain A Beginners Course

 What is Blockchain?

-At its core, a blockchain is a decentralized and distributed ledger that records transactions across a network of computers.
-Each transaction is stored in a “block,” which is then linked to the previous block, forming a chain of blocks – a blockchain.
-This feature makes blockchain secure and tamper-proof, as altering one block would require changing every subsequent block on the chain.
+At its core, blockchain is a decentralized and distributed ledger technology that records transactions across a network of computers.
+These transactions are stored in blocks that are linked together using cryptographic principles, forming a chain of blocks - hence the name “blockchain.”

 Getting Started with Blockchain